 On this page you'll find the best places to land in Fortnite: Battle Royale to achieve the best possible start.

-How you start off a game of Fortnite: Battle Royale usually dictates how the rest of the match will pan out.
-Land in a bad spot and you could face a risky scramble to bag all the loot before everyone else does, or simply end up with nothing and come up against an enemy later down the line who’s sporting all that lovely legendary gear.
+How you kick off a game of Fortnite usually dictates how the rest of the match will pan out.
+End up landing in a bad spot and you'll likely face a mad scramble to bag all the juicy loot before everyone else does, or simply end up with the scraps and come up against an enemy later down the lines who's sporting an abundance of legendary gear.